Aadhaar based eSign

 The seamless facility being legally binding according to the Information Technology Act of 2000 puts all uncertainties to rest as the eSign is valid over most verifiable documents.

-Validity of eSignature In India
+The validity of eSignature In India

 As implied above, the eSign can be expressly used to validate any commercial document like the ones involving but not restricted to: